 Canada’s call for transparency and negotiated resolution would mean something if it were accompanied by consistency.
 Consistency would require applying the same scrutiny to Saudi Arabia, to the UAE, to the governments it arms and the operations it silently endorses.

-The concrete mechanism of that conditionality — how Canadian trade agreements and corporate interests have been imposed on Latin American countries over the explicit objections of their populations — is examined in the report on Ecuador’s protests against Canadian mining policies and trade agreements.
+It would require acknowledging its role in a Western bloc that has spent decades treating Latin American sovereignty as conditional on compliance with Northern interests.
+It would require, at minimum, not confusing alignment with democracy.
+The concrete mechanism of that conditionality — how Canadian trade agreements and corporate interests have been imposed on Latin American countries over the explicit objections of their populations — is examined in the Ecuador mining resistance analysis.

 The democratic credibility problem is not unique to the United States or Chile.
 It is a problem of an entire political tradition that has confused the defense of existing arrangements with the defense of freedom.